Ayobami6/peers_collab/README.md

 - Add your changes

-- Create a pull request from your development branch
+- Create a pull request from your development branch to the upstream development branch

 - Not sure of changes to make?